auen/auto_shotcrete/README.md

 # Automatic shotcrete application

-This is the code we developed during our master's Thesis.
-(Document will be linked when published).
+This is the code we developed during our [master's Thesis][document].
 It is a framework for automatic operation of the 5-DOF [AMV][amv] 4200H shotcrete applicator.
 It connects to the onboard Danfoss MC024 over CAN bus, reads the sensors, runs the forward kinematics and displays the nozzle pose in a 3D-plot.
 In addition to monitoring the machine pose it can:

 - Create a parametric surface model from 5 knot points
 - Generate a spraying pattern in accordance to selected preferences